joaoferreiravnf/joaoferreiravnf/README.md

 ## About Me
-I’m a software engineer with a passion for building efficient and scalable systems.
-With over a year of experience in the field, I specialize in Golang.
-My focus is on writing clean, maintainable code and continuously learning new techniques to improve performance and solve problems.
+Hi, I’m João and I'm a software engineer with a focus on developing solid backend solutions.
+With over a year of experience in the field, I specialize in Golang, while also having already developed in Python and C#.
+I am continuously looking for new challenges to expand my techical expertise.
+If you have challenges to be met dont hesitate to contact me :)

-I enjoy exploring new technologies and am always eager to take on challenges that push me to grow.
 Feel free to check out my repositories where I share my projects and experiments, ranging from simple utilities to more complex systems.

 ## Tech Stack:
-	•	Programming Languages: Go, Python, C#
+Programming Languages: Go, Python, C#
-	•	Tools & Frameworks: Echo, Django, Flask ,Testify, Docker, gRPC
+Tools & Frameworks: Echo, Django, Flask ,Testify, Docker, gRPC
-	•	Concepts: Microservices, REST APIs, Clean Architecture, Distributed Systems
+Concepts: Microservices, REST APIs, Clean Architecture, Distributed Systems

 Let’s connect!
 I love collaborating and learning from others.